jiribenes/effekt-nix/README.md

 ## Contributing

-Contributions of all kinds are very welcome, feel free to create a PR.
+Contributions of all kinds are very welcome, feel free to just create a PR.

+We would especially welcome contributions fixing the various [issues](https://github.com/jiribenes/effekt-nix/issues) this project has and/or with the [WIP PRs](https://github.com/jiribenes/effekt-nix/pulls) that aren't done yet.